SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/organize/headings.md

 # Headings

 List items can be displayed at two levels.
-The higher level is called the item’s **heading**.
+The higher level is called the item's **heading**.
 A heading contains item groups that can be displayed under the selected item in SuperOffice CRM.

 The **Headings** list (in the lower right of the **Lists** screen) shows which headings the individual items are displayed under.
 You can also go to the **Headings** tab to see which items appear under a specific heading.